Marcosddf/openvscodedocker/README.md

 # openvscodedocker
-Testing a docker file for Open VS Code
+Testing a docker file for Open VS Code, Theia and default gitpod

 The link below constructs an OpenVSCode image to edit this Github project.
-It the image was already created, it reuses already installed components.
+The image was already created, it reuses already installed components.
+It also tests images of Theia and default gitPod editor.

 The image could be executed locally using Docker directly.